 George Lennon (right) is one of the most fascinating and intriguing leaders of the Irish War of Independence.
 Not only was he the youngest commander of a flying column, but he also had one of the most wide-ranging experiences of any major figure in the Volunteers organization.
 By his own count, he participated in 17 engagements with Crown forces.
 George also came in contact with many of the most famous leaders in the fight for Irish freedom before and during the war.

-George Gerard Lennon was born to George Crolly Lennon and Ellen Shanahan Lennon in Dungarvan, Co.
-Waterford on May 25, 1900.
+George Gerard Lennon was born to George Crolly Lennon and Ellen Shanahan Lennon in Dungarvan, County Waterford on May 25, 1900.
 His father died when George was just 14 years old.
 He was involved with the Republican movement early in life, joining the Na Fianna Eireann.
 Before he turned 16, George had joined the Irish Volunteers.

 He and the commander of the West Waterford Volunteers, Pax Whelan, actually took an active part in the Easter Rising in 1916.
 They used a stone barricade on the railroad tracks near Dungarvan to stop what they believed was a munitions train headed for Dublin, but it turned out to have no munitions onboard.
-George now totally dedicate himself to the cause of Irish freedom.
-He left Abbeyside Boys National School following the Easter Rising and spent the next two years, “organizing, training and securing arms.”
+George now totally dedicated himself to the cause of Irish freedom.
+He left Abbeyside Boys National School after the Easter Rising and spent the next two years “organizing, training and securing arms.”
 Securing arms would be a vital activity for the poorly armed Volunteers for their entire existence, but especially early on.

 Many of the arms they obtained early on came from the homes of the “gentry” around the island or others who might have them.
-Often these were shotguns or small caliber hunting rifles.
+Often these were shotguns or small-caliber hunting rifles.
 One such operation to obtain arms would land George in prison on January 12, 1918.
 Amazingly, at that time some serving in the British army brought their rifles home with them on leave.
 The British Army’s .303 Lee-Enfield rifle (below) was the most coveted rifle on the battlefield of the Irish War of Independence.
 Along with Pax Whelan, George stole one such rifle from a soldier on leave.
 It would one day be the first military-grade rifle of their flying column.
-The British would change their policy of allowing soldiers to return to their homes following this theft.
+The British would change their policy of allowing soldiers to return to their homes after this theft.